 In some cases, the large number of acres yet to be remapped are probably due to the recent vintage of the district plans.
 There’s been little advance on the plans for the Far Northeast and the Upper North District, under the purview of Councilmembers Brian O’Neill and Cherelle Parker, respectively.
 But both of those were completed relatively recently.

 There is some movement towards remapping certain sections of districts where council representatives have long ignored recommendations compiled by the commission.
 But they seem to be reactive remappings—the result of community pressure rather than district councilmember initiative.

-Councilman Mark Squilla, whose district covers many of the city’s hottest neighborhoods, acted quickly to remap some areas, chiefly those that were seeing the greatest development pressure.
-But much of his district west of Pennsport and below Washington Avenue, for example, remains untouched.
-According to commission spokesperson, Paul Chrystie, that’s because the commission didn’t believe there were “glaring discrepancies” between existing land use and existing zoning.
+Councilman Mark Squilla, whose district covers many of the city’s hottest neighborhoods, acted quickly to remap some areas.
+He chiefly focused on those that were seeing the greatest development pressure.
+But much of Squilla's district west of Pennsport and below Washington Avenue, for example, remains untouched.
+According to commission spokesperson Paul Chrystie that’s because the commission didn’t believe there were “glaring discrepancies” between existing land use and existing zoning.

 “Initially we were waiting for planning,” wrote Squilla in an email message.
 “But we did Harrowgate [in Kensington] because we noticed that many of their single family homes were zoned RM-1 [which allows small apartment buildings] and they were converting to multifamily as of right.
 But yes, the more development happens it makes us look at mapping.”

 Meloney’s presentation at the Planning Commission did not specify how the various parts of the city are being remapped.
 Chrystie tells PlanPhilly that data isn’t yet available but that they hope to have it fully compiled by this fall.